Server Contract

 /opt/platform/ # Platform root (created by bootstrap-server.sh)

-.env # Platform credentials (POSTGRES_PASSWORD, MINIO_ROOT_*, GRAFANA_ADMIN_PASSWORD, ACME_EMAIL, OPS_DOMAIN, ALERT_REPO)
+.env # Platform credentials (POSTGRES_PASSWORD, MINIO_ROOT_*, GRAFANA_ADMIN_PASSWORD, ACME_EMAIL, OPS_DOMAIN, ALERT_REPO, COMPOSE_PROFILES)

 .bootstrapped # Timestamp marker from last bootstrap run